krishnakeshari/Calc/README.md

 Calculator App
 ===================================

-This is a Calculator App which performs 4 basic mathematical operatoions(addition,subtraction,multiplication and division).
+This is a Calculator App which performs 4 basic mathematical operations(addition,subtraction,multiplication and division).

 Pre-requisites
 --------------